-The 2004 Pension Reform Act represents a paradigm shift from the 1979 Pension Act.
+From the 1979 Pension Act, the 2004 Pension Reform Act represents a paradigm leap.
 Employers and employees must each contribute 7.5% of each employee's monthly compensation, which includes their base salary, housing allowance, and transportation allowance.
 Nonetheless, the Federal Government will contribute 12.5% of the employees' monthly salaries, while military members must contribute 2.5%.
 (Pension Reform Act, 2004).
-The private sector with five or more employees is included in the program.
+The private sector with five or more employees is included under the programme.
 The only exceptions were public employees who were retiring within three years of the Pension Act's passage, which was June 30, 2004.
 (National Pension Commission, 2004).
 In accordance with the 2004 Pension Act, the employer may choose to contribute the whole amount of the pension by devoting at least 15% of the employee's monthly salary.